ITU-BDSA2024-GROUP13/Chirp/docs/pages/1DesignAndArchitectureOfChirp/4UserActivities.md

 However if a user doesn't have an account, the user might access the register-page, where the user is asked to enter their email, username and password.
 If the information (username & email) doesn't already exist within the database, the user will be registered as a new user and be given access to the main page.
 If the information already exists, the person will be given an error message, informing the user, that that information is already "taken" and cannot be used.

 ### Logged in
 *When a user is logged in, they truly have full accessibility to the website, which includes both functions and content.
 Most of the interactability is present on the main page, where all the public content, cheeps, and functionalities, filter, post and search, is available.
-References to the websites structure, will be directed towards the illustration in figure 1.2*
+References to the websites structure in this chapter, will be directed towards the illustration in figure 1.2*
 ![Current Project Board](../../diagrams/Decision_tree_1.2.png)
 <p style="text-align: center;">
     <b>Figure 1.2: Logged in</b>